-A kick off meeting is an important communication tool for you to communicate with your project stakeholders.
-If managed properly, this meeting can help you execute the project with minimal obstruction and you will be able to complete your project successfully.
+A kickoff meeting is an important communication tool for you to communicate with your project stakeholders.
+If managed properly, this meeting can help you execute the project with minimal obstruction and complete your project successfully.

 At the project level, you can have this meeting with your team members.
 Since all of your team members are new, this will be their first meeting together.

 If the project is small, you can have only one project meeting with all of your team members before starting the project work.
 However, if the project is large you can have it at the beginning of each phase.

 If the project is very large, complex, and spread out in a large geographical area and you want to have a kickoff meeting, you can have it.
 However, in this case, the meeting will be a virtual kickoff meeting where all participants can communicate with each other through the internet.

 What is the Purpose of a Kickoff Meeting?

 A kickoff meeting is the first meeting with the project stakeholders.

 One objective of the kickoff meeting is to get to know each other, since all of the project team members are new and don’t know each other, it is important to have a familiarization session.

 Here you will introduce the sponsor of the project, top management, key customers, and other important stakeholders.

 The other objective of a kickoff meeting is to make all members aware of the project objectives, assumptions, constraints, deliverables, challenges, methodologies, procedures, plans, working environment, etc.